yakkomajuri/certfy-me/README.md

 3. Use *ganache-cli* or another provider of your choice to start a local Ethereum network.
 By default, the project will look for connections on port 8545.
 You can change this on *truffle-config.js*.

-4. Recommended: run `truffle migrate --reset` before tests.
+4. Recommended: run `truffle migrate --reset --all` before tests.

 5. Run `truffle test`